peteroupc/peteroupc.github.io/colorgen.md

 <small><sup id=Note7>(7)</sup> For information on how defective color vision can be simulated, see "[**Color Blindness Simulation Research**](http://ixora.io/projects/colorblindness/color-blindness-simulation-research/)", by "Jim".</small>

 <small><sup id=Note8>(8)</sup> Although most electronic color displays in the past used three dots per pixel ("red", "green", and "blue"), this may hardly be the case today.
-Nowadays, recent electronic displays and luminaires are likely to use more than three dots per pixel &mdash; such as "red", "green", "blue", and "white", or RGBW &mdash; and ideally, color spaces following the _RGBW color model_, or similar color models, describe the intensity those dots should have in order to reproduce certain colors.
-Such color spaces, though, are not yet of practical interest to most programmers outside of hardware and driver development for light-emitting diodes, luminaires, or electronic displays.</small>
+Nowadays, recent display devices and luminaires are likely to use more than three dots per pixel &mdash; such as "red", "green", "blue", and "white", or RGBW &mdash; and ideally, color spaces following the _RGBW color model_, or similar color models, describe the intensity those dots should have in order to reproduce certain colors.
+Such color spaces, though, are not yet of practical interest to most programmers outside of hardware and driver development for light-emitting diodes, luminaires, or display devices.</small>

 <small><sup id=Note9>(9)</sup> The base-16 digits, in order, are 0 through 9, followed by A through F. The digits A through F can be uppercase or lowercase.</small>